GeorgeCr/react-native-firebase-CRUD/README.md

 # Fullstack React Native + Firebase powered project
-## This is a small CRUD app along with authentication provided by Firebase PaaS.
+### This is a small CRUD app along with authentication provided by Firebase PaaS.
-### Main technologies used for this consists of: React Native/ES.Next, CSS3, Firebase, Express.js server with a PostgreSQL database.
+#### Main technologies used for this consist of: React Native/ES.Next, CSS3, Firebase, Express.js server with a PostgreSQL database.